2018 Dutch Darts Championship

 The 2018 Dutch Darts Championship was the eleventh of thirteen PDC European Tour events on the 2018 PDC Pro Tour.
-The tournament took place at the MECC Maastricht, Maastricht, Netherlands from 7–9 September 2018.
+The tournament took place at the MECC Maastricht, Maastricht, Netherlands from 7 to 9 September 2018.
 It featured a field of 48 players and £135,000 in prize money, with £25,000 going to the winner.

 Ian White won his tenth PDC title and his first on the European Tour, defeating Ricky Evans 8–5 in the final.

 Prize money

 This is how the prize money is divided: